 The Consortium continues to operate the only statewide tenant-based rental assistance program specifically for people living with HIV/AIDS.
 This program has been providing housing assistance since 1998.
 In addition, the housing program supports a site-based housing program for women with HIV and mental illness.

-The Consortium also performs administrative oversight and monitors direct client services including: medical case management, transportation, emergency client assistance and housing programs statewide.
-The Consortium works as a network of resources directing individuals and organizations to services, volunteerism and educational opportunities.
+The Consortium also manages Ryan White support services for people with HIV in Delaware, including transportation, emergency client assistance, and housing programs statewide.
+The Consortium works as a network of resources directing individuals and organizations to services, volunteerism, and educational opportunities.

 The Delaware HIV Consortium: